mattjmcnaughton/personal-k8s/design/helm-deploy.md

       - Use `envsubst` to generate the actual `secret-values.yaml`.
       - In the `secret.yaml` template file, be sure to use `{{ .Values.secret |
         nospace | b64enc | quote }}"
+        - If we are creating a secret from an entire file, we may first base64 encode it before placing it in `secret-values.yaml`.
+Ensure it does not have any newlines in the base64 encoding.
 - Remove all unnecessary files from `templates`.
 For now, this includes `NOTES.txt`.
 - Our `Chart.yaml` should not specify an `appVersion`.